willbasky/post-about-nix-and-haskell/2019-08-03-q-and-as-about-nix-for-haskellers.md

 considered "special".
 For instance, in the above definition, `builder` is a special key that corresponds to a shell script.
-The shell script contains commands like `./configure && make && make install` that will be used to build and install the package.
+The shell script contains commands like `./configure && make && make install` that will be used to build and install the package (see `./builder.sh` in current directory).

 Nix has a few well-known CLI tools.
 In this article I will mostly talk about `nix-build` and `nix-shell`.  `nix-build` would take the above derivation and